-Figure 310 Ports Rule
+Figure 254 Ports Rule

-Configuration > Host Checker Policy > Add I Custom Rule : Ports
+Configuration > Host Checker Policy > Add Custom Rule : Ports

-Add Custom Rule : Ports
+Add Custom Rule: Ports

 Rule Type: Ports

 Rule Name:

-→ Criteria
+✓ Criteria

-Port List: Enler port numbers seperated by comma
+Port List: Enter port numbers seperated by comma

-Required Deny
+○ Required ® Deny

-∨ Optional
+▼ Optional

-Monitor this rule for change in res uit
+Monitor this rule for change in result

-in compliance for this rule to the Pulse Policy Secure immediately.
+Note: Enabling this option will report change in compliance for this rule to the Pulse Policy Secure immediately.
 The client component requires additional computing cycles to report change in compliance immediately.
-We strongly recommend that this option be enabled for rules for ITP check provided by AntiVrus software.
+We strongly recommend that this option be enabled for rules that are dynamic in nature, for example a rule for RTP check provided by AntiVirus software.
 For other rules the host checker update frequency should be used to get periodic health checks from endpoints.

-Save Changes Cancel TO REFERENCE DY ANIMATOR SOMMARE.
-FOR OTHER LINES LIBEROSE CHECKEN Update Requestery SHOULD be Used to get persone meant checks from endpoints.
+Save Changes Cancel

 indicates required field

-4. Enter a name for the port rule.

-- 5. Under Criteria, enter a comma delimited list (without spaces) of ports or port ranges, such as: 1234,11000- 11999,1235.
+- 4. Enter a name for the port rule. - 5.
+Under Criteria, enter a comma delimited list (without spaces) of ports or port ranges, such as: 1234,11000- 11999,1235.
 Select Required if you want these ports to be open on the client machine or Deny if you want them to be closed. - 6.
 (Windows only) Under Optional, select Monitor this rule for change in result to continuously monitor the policy compliance of endpoints.
 If this check box is selected, and a change in compliance status on an endpoint that has successfully logged in occurs, the PPS initiates a new handshake to re-evaluate realm or role assignments. - 7.
 Click Save changes.